 “Lenny and Wild Honey will celebrate this legendary LP with style, energy, and a fierce love for these classic songs,” Rock said in a Wild Honey press release.
 “This will be one for the ages!”

-Regular tickets for the May 19 concert range from $40-$75; VIP tickets are $105 (ticket price includes event reception and soundcheck access at 5 p.m., a meet-and-greet with the artists around 6 p.m., and a show poster suitable for autographs).
-General tickets will be available until the 1,400-seat venue sells out (Wild Honey events usually do).
-There will also be a silent auction.
+Reserved seats for the May 19 concert range from $40-$75; VIP tickets are $105 (price includes access to the event reception and soundcheck at 5 p.m., a meet-and-greet with the artists around 6 p.m., and a show poster suitable for autographs).
+As of May 7, the VIP tickets are sold out, but you can get on a waiting list via wildhoneyfoundation@yahoo.com.

 Separately, Rock noted in a Facebook post, for a $100 donation, concertgoers may attend the dress rehearsal at the Alex on Thursday night, May 18, from 8-11.
 This donation includes automatic access to the presale (concertgoers will still need to purchase a ticket to the actual show).
 Dress rehearsal donations will go to cover show expenses.
 Donate at PayPal (send to wildhoneyfoundation@yahoo.com) or mail a check to Wild Honey Foundation, 1167 Kipling Ave., Los Angeles, CA 90041.